vippsas/vipps-checkout/vipps-checkout-api.md

 Vipps Checkout **(V3 only)** supports creating receipts, visible in the App.
 This can be useful in many cases, and a receipt can be mandatory in some cases [as described below](#receipts-and-assisted-content-monitoring).
 It is possible to post the order lines and bottom line to the Order Management API independently, without using the functionality described in this section.
 Then you need to use [The Order Management API](https://developer.vippsmobilepay.com/docs/APIs/order-management-api/vipps-order-management-api#receipts) directly.

-To enable Checkout to create receipts, the "OrderSummary" property in the session initiation must be set.
+To enable Checkout to create receipts, the `OrderSummary` property in the session initiation must be set.
 Detailed information is available in the OpenAPI spec [session initiation endpoint][create-checkout-session-endpoint]

-Receipt information is a combination of a list of OrderLines and a BottomLine.
-An OrderLine is a description of each item present in the order.
-The BottomLine contains information regarding the order as a whole.
+Receipt information is a combination of a list of _OrderLines_ and a _BottomLine_.
+An _OrderLine_ is a description of each item present in the order.
+The _BottomLine_ contains information regarding the order as a whole.
-It is possible to specify shipping costs in one or more OrderLines in the session initiation.
+It is possible to specify shipping costs in one or more _OrderLines_ in the session initiation.
 If shipping is handled in Checkout and is not free, an order line with the shipping cost will be automatically added, **even if** shipping costs are specified in the session initiation.

-If set up properly in the "OrderSummary" property in the session initiation, the receipt will be created when payment is initiated (by sending it to Order Management API), and will be visible in the customer's app when the payment is successfully completed.
+If set up properly in the `OrderSummary` property in the session initiation, the receipt will be created when payment is initiated (by sending it to Order Management API), and will be visible in the customer's app when the payment is successfully completed.
 Further details regarding receipts in [The Order Management API](https://developer.vippsmobilepay.com/docs/APIs/order-management-api/vipps-order-management-api#receipts)

 #### Show order summary